mmaunze/sqlToJPA/README.markdown

 - The generated Java classes require a Java environment with JPA to compile and run.

 ## Contributing
 Contributions are welcome!
-Feel free to submit issues or pull requests to improve either implementation, such as adding support for more SQL types, relationship types, or annotations like Lombok or JPA validation.
-Please specify whether your contribution targets `sqlToJPAPython`, `sqlToJPAJava`, or both.
+Feel free to submit issues or pull requests to improve any implementation, such as adding support for more SQL types, relationship types, or annotations like Lombok or JPA validation.
+Please specify whether your contribution targets `sqlToJPAPython`, `sqlToJPAJava`, `sqlToJPAcpp`, or multiple implementations.

 ## License
 This project is licensed under the MIT License.